 The War Remnants Museum in Ho Chi Minh City

 Covering an area of 7,300 m2, the museum exhibits evidence of war in the courtyard and indoors in its three-story building.
-Founded after the reunification of the country and open to the public from 4/9/1975, it pays tribute to the Vietnamese combatants and inhabitants during the war on the one hand and highlights war crimes aiming to aspire peace for the world whole on the other hand.
+Founded after the reunification of the country and open to the public from 4/9/1975, it pays tribute to the Vietnamese combatants and inhabitants during the war and highlights war crimes with the aim to inspire peace for the world.

-Originally called the Gallery of American Atrocities, it was renamed in 1990 the War Crimes Gallery before being named in 1995 its current War Remnants Museum.
+Originally called the Gallery of American Atrocities, it was renamed the War Crimes Gallery in 1990 before being given its current name, the War Remnants Museum, in 1995.

 An emotional stop

-It is clear that there is very rarely in the world a museum which expresses with so much force the brutality and the consequences of the war.
-Even if we have known the horror of the battles in Vietnam, what you see here with your own eyes is truly unimaginable.
+It is clear that there is very rarely a museum in the world which expresses with so much force the brutality and the consequences of war.
+Even if we have known the horror of the battles in Vietnam, what you will see here with your own eyes is truly unimaginable.

-At the entrance, what strikes you is the collection of American armoured vehicles, artillery, bombs, infantry weapons, not to mention the French guillotine against the Viet Minh fighters.
+At the entrance, what strikes you is the collection of American armoured vehicles, artillery, bombs and infantry weapons, not to mention the French guillotine which was used against Viet Minh fighters.

 An M41 Walker Bulldog tank